Cloudlynx/docs/gettingstarted.rst

 When accessing an instance via a local Windows client, an SSH programme for Windows is required to access an instance via SSH.
 In the following example, the PuTTY program is used.

+.. sidebar:: **Note:**

+   All of the programmes mentioned are open source and free.
+Please visit www.putty.org for more information.

 The following programs must to be installed before continuing:

 * PuTTY (SSH program)
 * Pageant (SSH authentication agent)
 * Optional: PuTTYgen (Converts .pem keys to the  .ppk format that PuTTY uses)

-.. sidebar:: **Note:**

-   All of the programmes mentioned above are open source and free.
-Please visit www.putty.org for more information.

 The following tasks must be performed before an instance can be accessed via SSH using a keypair on Windows: